Dopey Dicks: Plot

-The Stooges are janitors who have just finished moving furniture and assorted items into the office of a detective.
-Shemp fantasizes about the exciting life of a private eye, when a beautiful blonde in distress (Christine McIntyre) rushes in begging for help, claiming she is being followed.
-While the Stooges search the hallways, she quickly scribbles a note and is captured by a mysterious figure.
+The Stooges, employed as janitors, have just completed the task of relocating furniture and assorted items into the office of a detective.
+Amidst this mundane routine, Shemp indulges in a daydream about the adventurous life of a private investigator.
+Suddenly, a distressed young woman bursts into the scene, imploring their aid, alleging that she is being pursued.
+While the Stooges embark on a search through the hallways, the woman hastily scribbles a note before being seized by an unidentified assailant.